josmac69/technical_challenge_l/4_data_architecture/README.md

 #### Parking lot master record
 Holds information about parking lot.
+Only one record per parking lot exists.
+Master record will be updated mainly during entry/exit events and also during manual parking lot updates.
+Table will be indexed by parking_lot_id.
+Table will most likely not be partitioned.

 Structure:
 * `parking_lot_id`: bigint automatically increased (bigserial) unique parking lot identifier